SiliconLabs/wisun-br-linux/DBUS.md

 Time spent transmitting over-the-air during the last hour, in milliseconds.
 Requires RCP API >= 2.11.0.

+### `DutyCycleLevel` (`i`)

+Indicator of radio usage for transmission.
+This property provides a simplified view of radio usage based on the underlying `TxDuration` metric and configured with `duty_cycle_*` parameters documented in the reference [wsbrd.conf](/examples/wsbrd.conf).
+Users can watch for D-Bus update signals on this property to avoid processing every `TxDuration` update.

 ### Wi-SUN configuration

 The following properties return the corresponding value set during configuration